sdcoffey/techan/README.md

 ```

 ### Credits
-Talib4g is heavily influenced by the great [ta4j](https://github.com/ta4j/ta4j).
+Techan is heavily influenced by the great [ta4j](https://github.com/ta4j/ta4j).
 Many of the ideas and frameworks in this library owe their genesis to the great work done over there.

 ### License

-Talib4g is released under the MIT license.
+Techan is released under the MIT license.
 See [LICENSE](./LICENSE) for details.